Find a code or term

 - B101 – It is a formal DOB violation code for doing construction or alteration work without a required permit.
 It is classified as an immediately hazardous “Class 1” condition.

 - BBL – Borough, Block, Lot - a 10-digit identifier provided by the Department of Finance to identify a tax lot that contains one or more buildings in NYC.
+City agencies use it to connect records for taxes, ownership, permits, violations, and building data.

 - BIN – Building Identification Number - Every building in NYC is assigned a unique 7-digit BIN by the Department of Buildings.
 It is used to track all DOB records for that building.